kaliiiiiiiiii/brotector/README.md

 ----
 #### canvasMouseVisualizer
 `CanvasRenderingContext2D.arc` has been called with
-- cordinates +-5px at current mouse position
+- coordinates +-5px at current mouse position
 - canvas +-1px covers the whole page
 - canvas passes pointerEvents through